tfausak/purescript-neon/README.md

 Neon is written from the ground up to be useful and coherent.
 It has some guiding principles:

+- If something is possible in JavaScript (and not a terrible idea), it should be possible in Neon.
+This means you can do `"ab" + "cd"`, but you can't do `"ab" + 3`.

 - Functions should take their subject last.
 This means `add x y` is really `y + x`.
 Consider calling functions with `:`, like `y :add x`.